-Real-time, low latency, on-scale data from seismic stations at close epicentral distances are essential to facilitate prompt characterisation of earthquakes.
+Real-time, low latency, on-scale data from seismic stations at close epicentral distances are essential to facilitate prompt characterization of earthquakes.
+Unfortunately, there is a near-total lack of seismic observations offshore, in the ocean.
 Seismic networks are fundamental to the early detection of earthquakes with tsunamigenic potential.
-Many thousands of seismic stations world-wide are used to identify earthquakes.
+Many thousands of seismic stations worldwide are used to identify earthquakes.
 Most of these stations are run by global, regional or national agencies to locate earthquakes for purposes other than tsunami detection, and many are for longer term research purposes.
-Additionally, international organisations such as the Comprehensive Nuclear Test-ban Treaty Organisation (CTBTO) operate seismograph networks; in the CTBTO case to monitor the nuclear test-ban treaty, but all data is available to hazard monitoring agencies including Tsunami Service Providers (TSPs).
+Additionally, international organizations such as the Comprehensive Nuclear Test-ban Treaty Organization (CTBTO) operate seismograph networks; in the CTBTO case to monitor the nuclear test-ban treaty, but all data is available to hazard monitoring agencies including Tsunami Service Providers (TSPs).
 The maintenance of these networks needs encouragement, and the sharing of data in real-time must be made universal.